thuliteio/getdoks.org/content/docs/basics/authoring-content/index.md

 ## Images

 {{< callout context="note" icon="outline/info-circle" >}}
-Images in Doks use [Hyas' Images integration](https://images.gethyas.com/).
+Images in Doks use [Thulite' Images integration](https://images.thulite.io/).
 {{< /callout >}}

-Hyas Images supports the [Markdown syntax for displaying images](https://www.markdownguide.org/basic-syntax/#images-1) that includes alt-text for screen readers and assistive technology.
+Thulite Images supports the [Markdown syntax for displaying images](https://www.markdownguide.org/basic-syntax/#images-1) that includes alt-text for screen readers and assistive technology.

 ![A small bird standing on the ground next to a body of water](vincent-van-zalinge-ip3v0lN8rQg-unsplash.jpg)